Basically all robot learning systems today (December, 2025) are pure

 fashion — given the robot’s state

 This doc aims to describe the anatomy of a modern BC stack, as well as its shortcomings and (incomplete / clunky) workarounds.
+Notably, it focuses on the relevant problem formulations and data sources, not seemingly less important details like model architecture.
 It then aims to explain what other approaches people are considering for the future, and the issues preventing them from being the conventional approach.
+Finally, it concludes with some predictions about the future of robot learning, and navigation advice for the “picks and shovels” salesmen in the Embodied AI race.

 First and foremost, to do Behavior Cloning you need data to clone.
 These come from human demonstrations, and from a variety of sources.

 Humans directly teleoperate a full robot (follower) using a controller (leader).
-This can be done with a full copy of the robot setup (ALOHA) or a smaller, lighter scaled down version (GELLO).
+This can be done with a full copy of the robot setup (ALOHA1) or a smaller, lighter scaled down version (GELLO2).

 Pros: